 Multiple Runway Operations

 To increase airport efficiency and reduce flight delays through the use of Multiple Runway Operations (MRO), the FAA and industry jointly commit to multiple projects nationwide.
 MRO capabilities improve access to runways and increase basic runway capacity and throughput by reducing aircraft separation standards.
 Improved access will enable more arrivals and/or departures during instrument meteorological conditions, which will increase efficiency and reduce flight delays.

 With the new PBN NAS Navigation Strategy (PDF), the FAA will deliver new routes and procedures that primarily use satellite-based navigation and onboard aircraft equipment to navigate with greater precision and accuracy.
 The FAA will continue to improve air traffic flow in metropolitan areas and increase use of time based flow management decision support tools.
 The FAA commits to implementing multiple capabilities nationwide.

 Surface Operations and Data Sharing

-Data Communications (Data Comm) will provide digital communications services between pilots and air traffic controllers and enhanced air traffic control information to airline operations centers.
-The capabilities will enhance safety by reducing communication errors, increase controller productivity, and increase airspace capacity and efficiency while reducing delays, fuel burn and carbon emissions at 56 towers nationwide.
+Data Communications (Data Comm) will provide direct digital communications services between pilots and air traffic controllers and enhance air traffic control information to airline operations centers.
+The capabilities will enhance safety by reducing communication errors, increasing controller productivity, increasing airspace capacity and efficiency while reducing delays, fuel burn and carbon emissions at towers nationwide.
 Data Comm is critical to the success of NextGen, enabling efficiencies not possible with the current voice system.